-Pantheon's strategy is to focus on hydrocarbon exploration and production, onshore USA, in a region of low sovereign risk where our specialist expertise lies.
-We run a lean organisation that is focused on maximising the potential returns to shareholders through carefully targeted exploration, appraisal and where relevant, development in established and highly prospective areas underpinned by detailed geological analysis where applicable.
+Pantheon's strategy is to focus on hydrocarbon exploration and production, onshore USA, on state land near to infrastructure on the Alaska North Slope, in a region of low sovereign risk where our specialist expertise lies.
+Our organisation is focused on maximising the potential returns to shareholders through execution of its corporate strategy which involves carefully targeted exploration, appraisal and ultimately development in established and highly prospective areas underpinned by detailed geological analysis where applicable.
 Where appropriate the Company will also undertake value accretive acquisitions or divestitures of assets, following careful analysis and, as appropriate, shareholder engagement.
-The Company, as appropriate, uses a combination of inhouse expertise and external consultants to manage operations.
+The Company, as appropriate, uses a combination of in-house expertise and external consultants to manage operations.

-Pantheon seeks to keep corporate overhead costs to a minimum, whilst balancing the need to hire and retain the best personnel and advisors, so as to maximise the potential returns to shareholders in the event of success.
+Pantheon manages corporate overhead costs efficiently, whilst balancing the need to hire and retain the best personnel and advisors so as to maximise the potential returns to shareholders in the event of success.
 Given the current scale of the Company, corporate and operating costs are monitored by management to ensure appropriate levels of spending.